The Spatial and Emission Properties of the Large [O III] Emission Nebula Near M31: Results

-These H$\alpha$ images look remarkably similar, despite a range of H$\alpha$ filter widths used; namely, 50 \AA\ for the middle right image, 30 \AA\ for the top right and middle left, and 17.5 \AA \ for the VTSS image (bottom panel).
-Since SDSO was detected using a 30 \AA \ wide [\ion{O}{3}] $\lambda$5007 filter, the lack of correlated H$\alpha$ emission with SDSO does not appear to be due to possible radial velocity differences between emitted [\ion{O}{3}] and H$\alpha$ line emissions.
+These H$\alpha$ images and those shown in Figure~7 look remarkably similar, despite the range of H$\alpha$ filter widths used; namely, 50 \AA\ for the top right image, 30 \AA\ for the top left image, and 17.5 \AA \ for the VTSS image (bottom panel).
+Since SDSO was detected using a 30 \AA \ wide [\ion{O}{3}] $\lambda$5007 filter, the lack of correlated H$\alpha$ emission with SDSO does not appear to arise from radial velocity differences between emitted [\ion{O}{3}] and H$\alpha$ line emissions

+Most of the detected diffuse H$\alpha$ emission seen here is likely Galactic emission unrelated to M31 with the exception of extended diffuse emission from M31's warped disk immediately north and south of M31's bright main disk.
+Outside of the different FOVs and image resolutions, we find no significant differences in the detected emission features among these H$\alpha$ images.
+Most importantly, no significant H$\alpha$ emission is seen in the location of SDSO, and none show a similar structure or extent.